saintparish4/saintparish4/README.md

 ## Hi! 👋

-I'm Sharif, a full-stack dev from New Jersey who's obsessed with the startup world.
+I'm Sharif, a Software Engineer based in NYC who's obsessed with the startup world.
 There's something addictive about building stuff from scratch where every decision actually matters.

 I bounce between mobile apps, web apps, and blockchain projects - basically wherever the interesting problems are.
 My approach?
 Kaizen - small improvements that add up to something amazing over time.